Kenya

 Pending NGO Legislative / Regulatory Initiatives

-2. The Ministry of Information, Communications, and the Digital Economy has begun a broad-based ICT sector reform process, which was spearheaded by an ICT Sectoral Working Group (Taskforce Committee) on Policy and Legislative Reforms for the Information, Communications, and the Digital Economy Sector.
-The Sector Working Group examined the existing policy, legislative, institutional, administrative, operational structures, systems, and strategies and recommended comprehensive reforms that align the ICT and digital economy sectors to emerging realities in the ICT landscape.
-The review will also seek to align the existing laws (some of which date as far back as the 1980s) with the current constitutional dispensation.
+1. In late 2024, the Ministry of Information, Communications, and the Digital Economy (the Ministry) conducted a broad-based ICT sector reform process, which was spearheaded by an ICT Sectoral Working Group (Taskforce Committee) on Policy and Legislative Reforms for the Information, Communications, and the Digital Economy Sector.
+The Sector Working Group examined the existing policy, legislative, institutional, administrative, operational structures, systems, and strategies.
+It recommended comprehensive reforms that align the ICT and digital economy sectors to emerging realities in the ICT landscape.
+The review also seeks to align the existing laws (some of which date as far back as the 1980s) with the current constitutional dispensation.
 In 2024, the Working Group submitted a report and an implementation matrix, including draft policy and legislative proposals.

-The Ministry through the AI (Artificial Intelligence) Steering Committee is also in the process of developing the Kenya AI National Strategy.
+The Ministry through the AI (Artificial Intelligence) Steering Committee developed the Kenya AI National Strategy.
 The Strategy aims to enable the country to harness the transformative potential of AI to drive the country’s socio-economic development.
-The ministry has invited members of the public, stakeholders and all interested parties to submit their reviews, comments and recommendations on the draft, which will inform its review.
-In addition, as part of its efforts to develop the AI Strategy, the Ministry convened a workshop on January 28, 2025 to refine and strengthen the Kenya AI Statement of Principles.
-The insights shared during the workshop will contribute to the AI regulatory framework.
+The Ministry invited members of the public, stakeholders and all interested parties to submit comments and recommendations on the draft.
+In March 2025, the Ministry launched the Kenya National AI Strategy (2025- 2030).

-3. The Public Fundraising Appeals Bill, 2024 (Senate Bill No. 36 of 2024) was published in the Senate on July 12, 2024 and was submitted to the Standing Committee on Labour and Social Welfare for discussion.
+2. The Public Fundraising Appeals Bill, 2024 (Senate Bill No. 36 of 2024) was published in the Senate on July 12, 2024.
 It seeks to replace the Public Collections Act, Cap.106, which was enacted in 1960 to regulate the collection of money and property from the public.
-The Bill aims to provide a framework for the regulation of fundraising appeals; to promote transparency and accountability in the carrying out of fundraising appeals to foster greater philanthropy; to enable the licensing and regulation of fundraisers; and to establish a framework of standards for persons and entities involved in the conduct of fundraising appeals.
-On November 20, 2024, a report on the Public Fundraising Appeals Bill was presented before the Senate by the Standing Committee on Labour and Social Welfare.
-Following debate in the House, the mover of the Bill sought an opportunity to collect more memoranda from members of the public on the Bill.
-The Speaker granted this request.
+The Bill aims to regulate fundraising appeals; promote transparency and accountability in the carrying out of fundraising appeals; enable the licensing and regulation of fundraisers; and establish standards for persons and entities involved in fundraising.
+The Bill passed through its second reading in the Senate on March 20, 2025 and is set to go through the final stage in parliament.

 We are unaware of any other pending legislative/regulatory initiatives affecting NGOs.
 Please help keep us informed; if you are aware of pending initiatives, write to ICNL at ngomonitor@icnl.org.